humberto-ortiz/megaprobe-lab/content/david.md

 #Weekly Reports:

+###Week 6 (30th of September, 2016 to 7th of October, 2016)

+  + Ran first Trinity script in hulk using screen commands.
+It was somewhat a success.
+  + Started scripts for Individual02 & Individual03.
+  + More coming soon
+  + Weekly progress rating 50/100.

 ###Week 5 (23th of September, 2016 to 30th of September, 2016)

   + Installed Trinity in my Makaira directory (with the help of Humberto) to avoid further problems.
+  + Moved my data to HULK.
   + Weekly progress rating 20/100.

 ###Week 4 (16th of September, 2016 to 23th of September, 2016)